 7. Think about Those Who Could Not Attend

 To truly leverage your engagement rates, remember that your audience is not limited to the people who are attending your event.
 There are always those who couldn’t make it, and they would love to be a part of an event somehow.

 Cisco used a live social media map to center its social media efforts for one of its biggest global leadership events.
 Twitter posts popped up from all over the world connecting people.

 A great way to engage with both groups is by live-tweeting your event.
-That way you’ll be able to share your own content, quotes from talks, background information about speakers and reshare content from attendees and speakers using the event hashtag.
-Use the opportunity to engage with your audience in real time by reacting to their tweets.
+That way you’ll be able to share your own content, quotes from talks, background information about speakers, and reshare content from attendees and speakers using the event hashtag.
+Use the opportunity to engage with your audience in real-time by reacting to their tweets.
 You can use AI-powered marketing tools such as ChatGPT to create event tweets, guest bios, and more within minutes so you can quickly share it on social media.

 Creating a memorable experience for your attendees is the key to a successful event.
 The ideas listed above are a great way to make everyone at your event feel seen and heard.
-Find more tips and tricks on incorporating social media before, during and after your events in Walls.io’s Social Media Guide for Hybrid and Virtual Events and creating an event marketing plan.
+Find more tips and tricks on incorporating social media before, during, and after your events in Walls.io’s Social Media Guide for Hybrid and Virtual Events and creating an event marketing plan.

 Get your free social media wall and make the most out of your upcoming events with vFairs and Walls.io!

 This post was contributed by Aleksandra Petrash of Walls.io.